lunarriver/lunarriver.github.io/_posts/2025-07-29-news-extracts-ukraine-war-2503-2507.markdown

 #### [2025-07-16 Ukraine wing of US-founded terrorist group says it was involved in killing of intelligence officer in Kyiv](https://www.theguardian.com/world/2025/jul/16/the-base-terrorist-group-ukraine-assassination)

-The Ukrainian wing of an internationally **proscribed** far-right terrorist organization with suspected links to Russia is claiming involvement in the **brazen** assassination of an intelligence officer in Kyiv.
+The Ukrainian wing of an internationally proscribed far-right terrorist organization with suspected links to Russia is claiming involvement in the **brazen** assassination of an intelligence officer in Kyiv.

-The same post, translated from Ukrainian, added that the group’s members were “proud of our **associates**” who carried out the killing and said they didn’t care if **naysayers** thought of them as “terrorists and extremists”.
-In another message to subscribers, the account also threatens other Ukrainian public figures and promises: “The hunt continues!”
+The same post, translated from Ukrainian, added that the group’s members were “proud of our associates” who carried out the killing and said they didn’t care if **naysayers** thought of them as “terrorists and extremists”.

-Sources in the counter-terrorism field reviewed the posts and said they appeared credible and represented an escalation from the Base, which is now either **endorsing** **treasonous** murders inside of Ukraine, actively **commissioning** them, or both.
+Sources in the counter-terrorism field reviewed the posts and said they appeared credible and represented an escalation from the Base, which is now either endorsing treasonous murders inside of Ukraine, actively **commissioning** them, or both.

 On Sunday, the SBU announced it had killed the two suspects they say were instructed and supplied with a **pistol** to assassinate Voronych on behalf of “Russian special services” handlers.

-Although originally a **stateside** extremist group, the Base had never publicly allied itself to the geopolitical goals of the Russian government of President Vladimir Putin, until very recently.

-In April, the Base started waging what it described as an **insurgency** to establish an all-white **ethnostate** in the western Ukrainian oblast of Zakarpattia.
-So far, videos of arson attacks against what appear to be police and military vehicles, electric boxes and other targets have been uploaded to its accounts on Telegram, along with dozens of other geolocated videos inside Ukraine.
+In April, the Base started waging what it described as an **insurgency** to establish an all-white ethnostate in the western Ukrainian oblast of Zakarpattia.

-Nazzaro, who is a former Pentagon **contractor** with the US special forces, declined to comment on the Ukraine cell of the Base and the killing when reached on his Telegram account.

-Multiple requests for comment sent to a **chatbot** and an active email address associated with the Ukrainian cell went unanswered.

-Rai continued: “While we cannot confirm whether the Base was truly responsible for this recent assassination of an SBU official, this action is very much in line with what they have been threatening to do for months and shows the **severity** of the threat they pose.”

-In 2018, the Base became the subject of a relentless FBI counter-terrorism investigation that led to dozens of arrests and governments around the world **designating** it as a terrorist organization.
-Recently, the Base has **doubled down** on its recruitment efforts in Europe, and, with several new national cells across the continent – it has regrown its ranks inside the US and is clearly exporting its brand abroad – just as the Trump administration continues pulling FBI resources away from domestic terrorism investigations.

 Nazzaro, who lives the life of a semi-**defected** American in St Petersburg with his Russian wife and family, has for years denied any associations with Russian intelligence, going so far as to tell a Kremlin-controlled television channel that he had “never had any contact with any Russian security services”.